 Monica Liscio Gordon

 In the last twenty years, I have been teaching and coordinating first and second year Italian language and culture courses; I have funded and coordinated the Italian program for UBC Continuing Studies and trained its instructors; developed new courses and programs and successfully obtained TLEF grants.
-Apart from teaching I also have more than 10-year’s experience as manager of professional development programs for faculty members and of educational leadership initiatives (i. e., UBC Academic Leadership Development Program; Institutes, etc.).
+Apart from teaching I also have more than 10-year¹s experience as manager of professional development programs for faculty members and of educational leadership initiatives (i. e., UBC Academic Leadership Development Program; Teaching and Learning Institutes, PRT for Asian Studies, New Faculty Programs, etc.).
 I have developed and facilitated more than 100 teaching and learning workshops and seminars and peer reviewed and mentored several fellow colleagues.

 I am available to participate in peer review activities related to syllabus/course design, classroom teaching and evaluation methods and use of innovative strategies and techniques.